HudsonNock/Air-Hockey-Sim/README.md

 ![](docs/IMG_20251113_114419409.jpg)

-During aggressive motions, we observed **power-supply voltage sag**, leading to nonlinear behavior that made the system difficult to model accurately for simulation.
+During aggressive motions, we observed **power-supply voltage sag**, leading to nonlinear behavior that made the system difficult to model and control.
 To mitigate this, the previous team installed a **165 F supercapacitor** across the power rails to stabilize voltage under load.
 We later developed and documented a **safety procedure** for capacitor handling — [see here](https://docs.google.com/presentation/d/1C2lxZXDaFv2uMI581Z3ULeYxlSjX5ojVwfU028PKIhc/edit?usp=sharing).